ahmadigbaryia/kotchi-ui/README.md

-# Wb Components UI Kit
+# Web Components UI Kit

-a POC to create a UI Kit using web components to be ran nativly in any browser
+a POC to create a UI Kit using web components to be used nativly in any browser